yogapratpratama/employee-management/README.md

-# Project EMPLOYEE MANAGEMENT API (With JWT Authorization)
+# Project EMPLOYEE MANAGEMENT API (With JWT Authentication)

 The Project Test API is contains some API for employee management.
-This Project use stacks such HTTP Rest API and JWT Authorization also for access main API.
+This Project use stacks such HTTP Rest API and JWT Authentication also for access main API.

 ## Tech Stack

-**Server:** Golang, JWT Authorization, gin gonic
+**Server:** Golang, JWT Authentication, gin gonic

 ## Run Locally